calebphillips/george-macdonald-quotes/instruction.md

   questions in the minds of my children, in place of overwhelming their digestions with what could be of no instruction or edification without the foregoing appetite
-* the father, unlike most prudent men, did not think it necessary to warn his son against too sure an expectation, and so prepare him for the consequence of a possible mistake; he did not imagine that disappointment, like the small-pox, requires the vaccination of apprehension--that a man, lest he should be more miserable afterwards, must make himself miserable now.
 * To him that obeys well, the truth comes easy; to him who does not obey, it comes not, or comes in forms of fear and dismay.
-* When a man reasons for victory and not for the truth in the other soul, he is sure of just one ally, the same that Faust had in fighting Gretchen's brother--that is, the Devil.
-* Nothing, I repeat, so much as humble ministration to your neighbours, will help you to that perfect love of God which casteth out fear;
 * For the sooner the children are brought under right influences--I do not mean a great deal of religious speech, but the right influences of truth and honesty, and an evident regard to what God wants of